wp-plugins/windowpress/readme.txt

 1. Upload `windowpress` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Now you can access WindowPress from admin menu and adminbar.
+1. Now you can access WindowPress from admin menu and admin bar.
 1. You can adjust settings in WindowPress -> Settings .

 == Frequently Asked Questions ==